Migraines Can Be Caused By Mold In Your Environment

 You Can Test Yourself For Visual Changes, Inflammatory Markers And Mycotoxins

-The first test to take is screening test called a visual contrast sensitivity test.
+If you suspect your migraines are caused by mold, the first test to take is screening test called a visual contrast sensitivity test.
 This test is a measure of the neurological function of vision called visual contrast.
 It can show the direct neurological effect of cytokines on the brain.
 Although not specific for mycotoxin burden, it is a good screening tool for biotoxin illness in general (mycotoxins are a type of biotoxin) and used in practitioners practices.
 This test does correlate with the patients mycotoxin burden and can be used over time to follow how well treatment is working.
 It is a quick, and can be taken online for free or relatively inexpensively.

 There are various inflammatory markers that can be used for confirmation of the migraines being caused by mold.
 The down-side to this is the expense and the lack of specificity once again.
 Other types of biotoxin illnesses can look similar.
 This was at one time the only testing methods we had available and they do help with diganosis.
 Luckily, now an individual can be tested for specific mycotoxins in their urine.
 This is a fairly easy test.
 The downside to this is that the presence, or absence of mycotoxins in the urine does not tell us how much is actually stored in the cells.
 The body stores toxins away in the cells to keep them out of circulation.
 For people who have trouble removing mycotoxins, the body will keep them stored in cells as much as possible.
 So, if no mycotoxins are seen, or low levels exist, we don’t know if the body is not removing them effectively or if they are absent.
 Therefore a challenge test is usually used to move those toxins out of the cells and into the urine.
 This will increase the amount of mycotoxins seen in the urine as the body disposes of them.
 Various methods are used by people to enhance removal of the toxins prior to testing.
 Gutathione and sweating are two common methods people use as a challange.
 The downside to using these or other methods to increase removal of toxins is that the preson will usually feel worse during the process if they have not been using methods to remove the toxins already.
 These methods that challange the body to remove toxins from the cells increase the amount of toxins in circulation as they are transformed and shuttled out of the body through, urine, sweat, and fecal routes.
 If the indidual has more in cirulation than they can remove from the body, this will make them feel even sicker.
 It will however give a positive test, letting the person know they do indeed have a mold issue, but it can be hard on the more sensitive folks.